 Such a substantial reduction may seem insurmountable and immeasurable.
-An interim reduction target provides a tangible goal for Skagit County's emissions reduction efforts,
+An interim reduction target provides a tangible goal for Skagit County's emissions reduction efforts, while being both aggressive and achievable given local circumstances.

 Having now completed operational and regional GHG inventories and projected business-as-usual GHG emissions for the forecast year of 2020, the Board of County Commissioners hereby adopts the following GHG reduction targets for county operations and Skagit County as a region.